Devlin1834/Movies-Project/README.md

     --> CimenaList1.csv (53 Data Points) - Contains only movies for which the script correctly pulled the score

     --> CinemaList2.csv (84 Data Points) - Contains movies in CinemaList1 with the gaps filled in by hand

+    --> Cinema Folder Contains the image results of the script

 (5) boffice _ movies.py - uses the Open Movies Database API to get the boxoffice numbers for each remaining movies